TITLE 83: PUBLIC UTILITIES

 2) The name plate capacity rating of the proposed net metering generation facility or facilities; and

-B) The electricity provider must automatically extend the authorization to net meter by an additional six months for an eligible customer that has executed an interconnection agreement within 12 months after receiving the interconnection agreement from the utility, but whose eligible renewable electrical generating facility has not commenced operation and passed any applicable witness test.
+B) The electricity supplier must automatically extend the authorization to net meter by an additional six months for an eligible customer that has met the requirements of subsection (g)(2)(A), but whose eligible renewable electrical generating facility has not commenced operation and passed any applicable witness test.